yangcheng24/yangcheng24.github.io/README.md

 - **Computational Costs**: The use of multiple views and multiple prompt designs might increase computational costs.
 Depending on the hardware and software setup, this may limit the application of the approach.

-- **Lack of Comparative Analysis**: While the paper includes some comparisons with state-of-the-art models, a more thorough comparative analysis with other 3D point cloud classification methods would strengthen the results.

 In conclusion, while PointCLIP presents an intriguing new way to approach 3D point cloud classification, further research and development are required to fully realize its potential.